 - After a long day of traveling, a warm-up run might be in your favor before tackling things head on.
-The Peruvian chair will whisk you up to a selection of mellow groomers while feeding anticipatory first glimpses of the terrain that awaits you (if it snowed more than 6in overnight, disregard the warm-up run and proceed straight for the Tram).
+The Peruvian chair will whisk you up to a selection of mellow groomers while feeding anticipatory first glimpses of the terrain that awaits you (if it snowed more than 6 in. overnight, disregard the warm-up run and proceed straight to the Tram).

 - Part 2 of your day deserves a little bit of exploration into the reaches of Mineral Basin.
 Enjoy the playful, rolling terrain highlighting runs such as Blue by You, Not Quite Corn, and the Bookends.

 - End-of-day libations will be waiting as you make your way back to the base of the mountain.
 Head to the Tram Dock to recount your favorite lines over a frosty Tecate.
 If the weather isn’t in your favor, dip downstairs to the Tram Club for the cozy, sports-friendly atmosphere.